maxto/ubique/README.md

 Easy to use, Ubique runs both in Node.js/Io.js and in the Browser.

+You can use directly in the browser console from the Website pages [Ubique](http://maxto.github.io/)

 For further details see the [API Documentation](/doc/contents.md)

 ## Key Features